ROCm/ROCm/tools/rocm-build/docker/ubuntu22/README.md

    docker build -t rocm-ubuntu22
     ```

->[!TIP]
->You can replace rocm-ubuntu22 with any name you prefer for your Docker image.
+   You can replace `rocm-ubuntu22` with any name you prefer for your Docker image.

 4. Verify the image was created successfully.